martezr/morpheus-docs/infrastructure/clusters/mks.rst

 **Grafana**

 Grafana allows you to visualize the performance metrics of the Kubernetes cluster.
+Several Kubernetes dashboards are included to quickly view detailed metrics from Prometheus.

 #.
 Run the following command to port forward the local grafana dashboard

 .. code-block:: bash

-    kubectl port-forward $(kubectl get pods -n monitoring -o name | grep grafana) 3000:3000 -n monitoring
+    kubectl port-forward svc/grafana 3000:3000 -n monitoring

 #.
 Open the following address in the web browser: http://localhost:3000